remoteworklibrary/remoteworklibrary.io/content/posts/video-conferencing.md

 draft: true
 ---

-Video conferencing is a fundamental technology to get in touch in a remote setting.
-The combination of voice, video, chat, and screen sharing brings teams close together even if there are huge physical distances in between.
+Video conferencing is a fundamental technology in remote settings.
+It brings teams close together even if there are huge physical distances in between.

 <!--more-->